MonadWizard/ecommerce_site_proshop_REACT-DJANGO/README.md

 Proshop DJANGO-REACT ecommerce applicarion

-complete products and product_details page version 0.2
+complete products and product_details page with backend using django-cors-headers and axios `version 0.2`

+Done:

+-   added django-cors-headers and complete settings
+-   added axios and convert to useState & useEffect

 The backend ports are